Patna district: Modern history

-The modern district of Patna was created in September 1770 as provincial council by the British, to supervise revenue matters of Bihar.
+The modern district of Patna was created in September 1770 as a provincial council by the British, to supervise revenue matters of Bihar.
 In 1793, Patna became a separate judicial district.
-This led the foundation of modern district.
+This led to the foundation of the modern district.

-The re-organization of the districts in the State took effect in 1972.
-On November 9, 1972 Nalanda district was constituted by carving out the Bihar Sharif sub-division of Patna district.
+The reorganization of the districts in the State took effect in 1972.
+On November 9, 1972, Nalanda district was constituted by carving out the Bihar Sharif sub-division of Patna district.

 Geography

 Patna district occupies an area of 3202 km2, bounded by the Son River to the west, and the Ganges to the north.
 In the south, it is bordered by the Nalanda, Arwal, by Jehanabad districts, in the east by Begusarai district, and by Lakhisarai to the southeast.

 Administration

 The Patna district is headed by an IAS officer of the rank of District Magistrate (DM).
 The district is divided into sub-divisions or Tehsils, each headed by a Sub Divisional Magistrate (SDM).